 My consistent experience in my leafy inner-city suburb, from year to year, has been - based mainly on auditory clues - that the silvereye is only noticeable over a brief period, within the autumn.

-A particular pattern has been clear to me for decades, and up to the present:
+A particular pattern has been clear to me for decades, until this year:

 Over a month or two in autumn, I notice the sibilant contact-call of the silvereye in my garden and hereabouts.